azdavis/azdavis.net/posts/en/lambda-cube.md

 Many programming languages have both terms and types.
 Terms are also sometimes called expressions.

-Terms, like `3` or `false`, denote the data being manipulated.
-By contrast, types, like `u32` (aka "unsigned 32-bit integer") or `bool`, describe what operations are permitted on terms.
+- Terms, like `3` or `false`, denote the data being manipulated.
+- Types, like `u32` (aka "unsigned 32-bit integer") or `bool`, describe what operations are permitted on terms.

 For instance, if you have a term of type `u32`, you might be able to do things like add or subtract with other `u32`s.
 And if you have a term of type `bool`